Father of the Bride (album): Music and lyrics

 The pop and indie rock album is heavily referential both lyrically and musically, channeling a springtime mood despite its "encyclopedic" density.
 It explores a broader musical palette than past releases by the band, and contrasts warm, pleasant music against heavy and dark lyrics.
 Key musical styles explored throughout the album include R&B, soul, country, folk, rock, art pop and baroque pop.
 The double album's wide range of musical styles has been compared to the Beatles' White Album (1968), although Koenig considers the album closer to more thematically cohesive double albums such as Bruce Springsteen's The River (1980) and Paolo Conte's Aguaplano (1987).
-The loose style of the album has been compared to jam bands such as the Grateful Dead and Phish.
-It has also been described as more American than previous the group's earlier work, with Koenig's voice and guitar both adapting a roots twang, and songs channeling the Great American Songbook.
+The loose style of the album has been compared to jam bands such as The Grateful Dead and Phish.
+It has also been described as more American than the group's earlier work, with Koenig's voice and guitar both adapting a roots twang, and songs channeling the Great American Songbook.

 The album's lyrical style is more direct and straightforward than Koenig's previous writing, inspired by American country singer Kacey Musgraves.
 Themes explored on the album include lost youth, romantic downfall, political strife, uncertainty, doom, complacency, environmentalism, and existentialism, with an eventual arc towards redemption and rebirth.
 Weddings and churches act as recurring motifs exploring love, and the album frequently features biblical imagery.
 Koenig considers the album to be more lyrically cohesive than previous work, stating: "the genres, maybe, and the references go all over the place but I actually think lyrically it’s one of the most unified [Vampire Weekend] albums".